cer/microservices-examples/README.md

 The `spring-boot-webapp` project uses Selenium to test the web UI using the Chrome browser.
 You will need to install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
-On Mac OSX you can run `brew install chromedriver`.
+On Mac OSX you can run ` brew cask install chromedriver`.

 ## The quick way